 The best roguelikes on Xbox Game Pass come in various shapes and sizes.
-From first-person shooters to platformers and even farming (!), there’s likely something for everyone.
+From metroidvanias to card-based games, there’s likely something for everyone.
 And few games offer as much satisfaction as a roguelike does when you overcome one of its tricky obstacles.
 We just can’t get enough of them, and so we thought we’d share with you some of our favourites.

 Read on to see the best roguelikes you can play on Xbox Game Pass.
 They’re all included as part of your subscription, so you can try ’em out at no extra cost.

 If dark and foreboding roguelike games are your thing, you really ought to play Darkest Dungeon.
 A modern classic, Darkest Dungeon sees players travel through forsaken lands, battling against fearsome foes as well as the mere stresses of trying to stay alive.
 Sure, the battles may be tough, but you’re also your own worst enemy here: you’ll be fighting against stress, disease, starvation and more as you fight to get as far as you can.

 It’s a rather grim game, then, and getting everything to go right for you in Darkest Dungeon often feels like an insurmountable challenge.
 But its turn-based card-based battles are engaging, and the feeling of not knowing what awaits around any corner constantly keeps you on your toes.

 Inspired by classic metroidvania games, there’s a whole lot to love about Dead Cells.
 Of course, unlike the likes of Castlevania, this is a roguelike, and so permanent death is always hanging over you.
 Still, it’s the type of game that’s going to keep you playing and coming back for more.
 Thanks to permanent unlocks, like new abilities that allow you to access new areas, you always have a sense of progression – even if death does come quite easily.